ssloy/penny/README.md

 [![Penny dances](https://img.youtube.com/vi/quMe5CEoOok/0.jpg)](https://youtu.be/quMe5CEoOok)

-# Credits
+## Credits
 Penny has two elder sisters, [Penny](https://youtu.be/7Py03SH5DbE) and [Penny](https://youtu.be/PiVTC8JhZTQ).
 Note that I have no hardware contributions, all I did is to gather the information, assemble things and write the firmware.
 I want this wonderful robot to be easy to clone, therefore I created this repository.
 The original Penny#1 is created by [Jeremy Zimmer](https://www.robotshop.com/community/robots/show/penny).
 The wiring being cumbersome and cheapduino being discontinued, Dennis van Elteren has designed the motherboard that I also use.
 Thus Penny#2 was born.
 Here I present you Penny#3.
-While I have Dennis' approbation to publish his files, I failed to contact Jeremy.
+While I have Dennis' sanction to publish his files, I failed to contact Jeremy.
 The software, however is distributed under the DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE.

 # How to clone
 ## The body
 It is quite straightforward, if you have a printer, just print it.
 All the body parts are shown here:

 ![](https://raw.githubusercontent.com/ssloy/penny/master/doc/penny-body-print.jpg)